And the winner is…. (drumroll please)….

 – when you sketch spontaneously without planning, there will be things that could have been done better

-Thanks again for everyone that commented – it was SO much fun!
+Thanks again to everyone that commented – it was SO much fun!